gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

 	kafkacat -b dataplatform -t test-topic -P
 ```

-## Using Kafka Manager
+## Using CMAK (Cluster Manager for Apache Kafka)

-[Kafka Manger](https://github.com/yahoo/kafka-manager) is an open source tool created by Yahoo for managing a Kafka cluster.
-It has been started as part of the **dataplatform** and can be reached on <http://dataplatform:29000/>.
+[Cluster Manager for Apache Kafka](https://github.com/yahoo/kafka-manager) is an open source tool created by Yahoo for managing a Kafka cluster.
+It has been started as part of the **dataplatform** and can be reached on <http://dataplatform:28104/>.

 ![Alt Image Text](./images/kafka-manager-homepage.png "Kafka Manager Homepage")